Sociology

 SOCI 3109: The City: Approaches to Urban Studies

 Advanced Seminars enable students to develop in-depth knowledge of particular subjects through intensive seminars.
-Recent advanced seminars include courses about gentrification, poverty in America, the changing American family, public housing, transgender issues, and food justice movements.
+Students develop specialized expertise on sociological topics in these writing-intensive courses.
+Advanced seminars are denoted as 4000-level courses.
 The below list is not exhaustive:

 SOCI 4426: Consumer Culture in East Asia